s-thom/the-index/README.md

 Required environment variables (a `.env` file is supported):

 - `CORS_ALLOWED`: Hostname to allow requests from e.g. `http://localhost:3000`
+- `JWT_SECRET`: Secret used for generating JWTs.
+Make it a nice big random string
 - `DB_PATH`: File for the SQLite databse e.g. `database.sqlite`
 - `DB_USER`: Username for the database
 - `DB_PASS`: Password for the database